Senior Software Engineer - DevOps/Systems

 Deploying and operating software in these disparate contexts is made possible through the creation of infrastructure that makes this activity safe, democratized, and rapid.
 That’s where you come in.

 The software engineering team creates and operates its own infrastructure.
 In the development stage, this takes the form of continuous integration, testing, and deployment systems that are used by everyone at Kairos that writes software (over half the company!).
 In data collection operations, this takes the form of tailored OS distributions and simulation systems to make field operations reliable and agile.
 In the data processing context, we design ephemeral computing architectures that provision, compute, and clean-up cloud resources on the fly - this lets us do bursty high-scale scientific computing without the large cloud bill or stalwart operations team that are traditional features of that sort of work.

 A growing, evolving team and role

 This position is a specialized role inside a team of generalists.
 For the specialized responsibilities outlined below, you would be the lead person for dealing with those types of issues when they arise.
 At other times, you’ll be writing software for our various application domains.

 Kairos is a growing company.
 As we grow, there will be opportunity for advancement, including into engineering management.
 Additionally, we’re happy to place more experienced folks at a higher level, commensurate with past experience.

-- Act as a productive member of our software engineering team, as described in Senior Software Engineer - Generalist.
+- Act as a productive member of our software engineering team, doing work beyond DevOps.
+Write code for a variety of non-DevOps problems as described in Senior Software Engineer - Generalist.

 - Architect and implement infrastructure and orchestration pipelines in Terraform, Apache Airflow, and Astronomer.